jdrews/logstation/README.md

 # LogStation #

-A tool that tails a configurable set of log files and serves them up on a web server with configurable syntax colors via regex.
+Tails a set of log files and serves them up on a web server with syntax colors via regex.

+Binaries avaiable in [releases](https://github.com/jdrews/logstation/releases).
+See [usage](https://github.com/jdrews/logstation#usage) below.

 Focus on:
 - Support for both Windows and Linux